jrehor/kcc/README.md

 9 18 27 36 45 54 63 72 81
 ```

-The goal is to make sure you understand the logic and the order of evaluation of this expression.
-You have everything you need:
+And your goal here is to make sure you understand the logic and the order of evaluation of this expression, which only consists of one operator and two adverbs.
+And you have everything you need:

 * read right to left
 * there is no precedence